franzeh/Neurolanche-Ambassador-Program/README.md

 - Monthly, consistently, 4000 ASTR + 1000 NEROX tokens for each head Ambassador.
 - A bonus of 50,000 ASTR (approximately $10,000) for ambassadors who successfully complete all tasks after fundraising and ICO.
 - During ICO and fundraising, each ambassador receives a referral code.
 Earn a certain percentage from individuals who make purchases using the referral code.
-- Bonus for each milestone with the launch of DApp Staking v3.
+- Bonus for each milestone with the launch of DApp Staking v3 (TBA).
 For example:

     When we reach 50 million ASTR: x ASTR
     When we reach 75 million ASTR: x ASTR